dlenski/openconnect/PAN_GlobalProtect_protocol_doc.md

-This is an anonymized log of the authentication, configuration, tunnel data transfer, and logout interactions between a [PAN](http://www.paloaltonetworks.com) GlobalProtect VPN server and client (Windows client, v3.0.1-10).
+This is an anonymized log of the authentication, configuration, tunnel data transfer, and logout interactions between a [PAN](http://www.paloaltonetworks.com) GlobalProtect VPN server and client.
+The logs below are based on the official Windows client, v3.0.1-10, with some updates from v4.0.5-8.

+Client version 4.0 [adds IPv6 support](https://live.paloaltonetworks.com/t5/Colossal-Event-Blog/New-GlobalProtect-4-0-announced-with-IPv6-support/ba-p/141593) and SAML authentication support.

 The correct user-agent (`User-Agent: PAN Globalprotect`) is **required** for all HTTP interactions with the GlobalProtect VPN.
 It treats any other user-agent as a web browser, not a VPN client.